1Picco/TV-Dynamic-Audio-Control-System/README.md

 ## Modified RGBLed Library

-This project uses a **modified version of the RGBLed Arduino library originally created by `wilmouths`**.
+This project includes a modified version of the **RGBLed Arduino library** originally created by **wilmouths**.

-**Original library:**
+Original repository:

 https://github.com/wilmouths/RGBLed.git

-The original library is retained as the basis of the implementation.
-The project-specific modifications were made to better suit the ATmega328P, reduce unnecessary resource usage, remove floating-point calculations from timing-sensitive RGB operations, and add functionality required by this project.
+The original RGBLed library is licensed under the **GNU General Public License v3 (GPLv3)**.
+The original license and copyright notices are retained with the library.

+The RGBLed library included in this project has been modified to suit the requirements of this project.
+The modifications are documented in the source code and remain licensed under **GPLv3**.

 ### Modifications